colizoli/reading_in_color/README.md

 ### There are several variations of the basic code provided:

-(1) In the published version of the experiment, 4 letters were selected to have 4 colors for a single individual (100% consistent).
+(1) 'participant_training_synesthesia.bas': In the published version of the experiment, 4 letters were selected to have 4 colors for a single individual (100% consistent).

 * Colizoli, O., Murre, J. M., Scholte, H. S., & Rouw, R. (2017).
 Creating Colored Letters: Familial Markers of Grapheme–Color Synesthesia in Parietal Lobe Activation and Structure.
 Journal of Cognitive Neuroscience (in press).